the-turing-way/the-turing-way/Chapter_Version_Control.md

 People working on data science may have a large array of files (code, data, figures, notes) that they update but want to keep every version.
 Version control allows you to do this and to revert files you select back to a previous state, revert the entire project back to a previous state, compare changes over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.
 Using a version control system also generally means that if you screw things up or lose files, you can easily recover.
 In addition, you get all this for very little overhead.

 Many people’s version-control method of choice is to copy files into another directory, or to save copies manually e.g. my_code_.py my_code_2.py my_code_2a.py, my_code_2b.py etc. This approach is very common because it is so simple, but it is also incredibly error prone.
-It is easy to forget what differnt files contain, or to copy over files you don’t mean to.
+It is easy to forget what different files contain, or to copy over files you don’t mean to.

 ## Why would you use version control?